openharmony/third_party_node/README.en.md

 ## Overview

 This repository is used to store .h declaration files of C APIs.
+The OpenHarmony C API is collection of system C interfaces that the operating system provided for applications using the C/C++ language library.It is the contract between the system and the applications; These interfaces need to be sufficiently stable.
+Interfaces are currently organized into various directories according to the function, and the directories organized as follows.

 ## Directory Structure